matomo-org/matomo-java-tracker/README.md

 ### Spring Boot Module

-If you use Spring Boot, you can use the Spring Boot Autoconfigure artifact.
+If you use Spring Boot 3, you can use the Spring Boot Starter artifact.
 It will create a MatomoTracker bean for you and allows you to configure the tracker via application properties.
 Add the following dependency to your build:

 ```xml